Kucha: Modern Scholarship on Kucha

-Archaeological investigations
+Archaeological investigations of the region

 There are several significant archaeological sites in the region which were investigated by the third (1905–1907, led by Albert Grünwedel) and fourth (1913–1914, led by Albert von Le Coq) German Turfan expeditions.
 Those in the immediate vicinity include the cave site of Achik-Ilek and Subashi.
+The archaeological investigations of the Kizil Caves provide documented evidence of what the caves looked like before they degraded over time.
+The Kizil Caves in the Kucha region contained Buddhist artwork and artifacts, some of which were excavated by explorers or kept in the caves.
+Over 30 caves have been discovered around the Kucha region which serve as tourist attractions today, but have been altered over time due to human activity and natural disasters.